siqiang-ng/CS4225_Project/README.md

 For the dashboard, please use the full screen mode for the best interactive and viewing experience.

 ## Results
-Since the size of the initial data and intermediate results are huge, they are saved to the Google Drive folders.
+Since the size of the initial datasets, intermediate results and the final results are huge, we have saved all of them to the Google Drive folders.
+You can refer to them here:

 - Post Processed Data - [Folder Link](https://drive.google.com/drive/folders/1L0tegdukHRIrxXxI7TgnlKkxh3_e9Paz?usp=sharing)